Doctoral StudentUnit for Innovation and

 About Hani Elzoumor

-I am a second-year PhD student in Innovation, Entrepreneurship and Management of Intellectual Assets at the Unit for Innovation and Entrepreneurship (IE).
-My research interests are generally: innovation processes and strategies of startups and Small and Medium-sized Enterprises (SMEs), disruptive technologies, innovation systems, collaboration arenas and projects, collaboration dynamics, and entrepreneurial processes, mainly from an economics perspective.
+I am a fourth-year Ph.D. student in Innovation, Entrepreneurship, and Management of Intellectual Assets at the Unit for Innovation and Entrepreneurship (IE).
+My research interests are generally: innovation processes and strategies of firms, innovation ecosystems, sustainability and environmental innovations, and firm-level openness and collaboration strategies, mainly from an evolutionary economics perspective.
 I have a track record in academia since 2011 as a teaching and research assistant of economics at Cairo University, Egypt.
-As well as in Sweden, I have been involved into collaborative research and applied activities with some research arenas and NGOs in Gothenburg focusing on innovation and sustainability transformation issues in the geographical location of western Sweden.
-My PhD research is part of a large research program at IE that investigates knowledge intensive entrepreneurial ecosystems within Västra Götaland County in a selected number of industries, with direct implications in terms of policy recommendation for public and private organizational entities.
+As well as in Sweden, I have been involved in collaborative research and applied activities with some research arenas and NGOs in Gothenburg focusing on innovation and sustainability transformation issues in the geographical location of western Sweden.
+My Ph.D. research is part of a large research program at IE that investigates knowledge-intensive innovation and entrepreneurial ecosystems in western Sweden, with direct implications regarding policy recommendations for public and private organizational entities.